NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_extend.rst

 Setting up for Plugin Development
 =================================

-1. To develop a new GeoIPS plugin, first :ref:`install GeoIPS<complete_install>` and ensure that you have your environment enabled and all environment variables set as described in the installation instructions.
+1. To develop a new GeoIPS plugin, first :ref:`install GeoIPS<linux-installation>` and ensure that you have your environment enabled and all environment variables set as described in the installation instructions.